 Bank indebtedness, issued at variable rates, exposes the Company to cash flow interest rate risk as the required cash flow to service the debt will fluctuate as a result of the changing prime interest rate.
 The promissory note and long-term debt are issued at fixed rates, and expose the Company to fair value interest rate risk.
+For variable rate liabilities, the analysis is prepared assuming the amount of the liability outstanding at the end of the reporting period was outstanding for the whole year.
+As 25 basis point increase or decrease is used when reporting interest rate risk internally to key management and represents management's assessment of the reasonably possible change in interest rates.
 Management analyzes the Company's interest rate exposure on a dynamic basis and is of the opinion that the Company's interest rate risk is not significant.

-The contractual interest rate on the bank indebtedness at December 31, 2014 was Canadian bank prime interest rate (3.00%) (December 31, 2013 - Canadian bank prime interest rate (3.00%)).
-As at December 31, 2014, other variables unchanged, an increase or decrease of 25 basis points in the prime interest rate would impact the Company's net earnings by approximately \$96,838 (December 31, 2013 - \$100,435).
+The contractual interest rate on the bank indebtedness at December 31, 2015 was Canadian bank prime interest rate plus 1.5% (4.2%) (December 31, 2014 - Canadian bank prime interest rate (3.00%)).
+As at December 31, 2015, other variables unchanged, an increase or decrease of 25 basis points in the prime interest rate would impact the Company's net earnings by approximately \$43,776 (December 31, 2014 - \$96,838).